On Construction and Estimation of Stationary Mixture Transition Distribution Models: Supplementary material

 \section{Supplementary material}

-\textbf{MTD\_SM.pdf} includes sampling algorithm details, additional simulation results and model checking for the data examples. \textbf{Code.zip} contains code and data necessary for fitting and post-processing data examples in Section 5. \textbf{README} contains descriptions and instructions.
+\textbf{MTD\_SM.pdf} includes the proof for Proposition 2, sampling algorithm details, additional simulation results and model checking for the data examples. \textbf{Code.zip} contains code and data necessary for data analysis in Section 5. \textbf{README} contains descriptions and instructions.